-- Rock musician, singer-songwriter and guitarist
+* Rock musician, singer-songwriter and guitarist

-- Raised funds for the Sandinista Marxist-supporting Christic Institute
+* Raised funds for the Sandinista Marxist-supporting Christic Institute

-Springsteen was born in 1949 in Freehold, New Jersey, the first child of Irish-American bus driver Douglas Springsteen and his Italian-American wife Adele Zirilli.
+Bruce Frederick Springsteen was born on September 23, 1949 in Long Branch, New Jersey, the first child of Irish-American bus driver Douglas Springsteen and his Italian-American wife Adele Zirilli.
 “I didn’t grow up in a very political household,” Springsteen said in a 2004 Rolling Stone interview, recalling that when he was in grade school his mother told him: “We’re Democrats, ’cause Democrats are for the working people.”
 “I was politicized by the Sixties,” Springsteen elaborated.

-But a more revealing version of how this high-school dropout was radicalized comes from Dave Marsh in his 1987 biography Glory Days: Bruce Springsteen in the 1980s.
+But a more revealing version of how this high-school dropout was radicalized comes from author Dave Marsh’s 1987 biography Glory Days: Bruce Springsteen in the 1980s.
 “Springsteen grew up in a classically anti-intellectual environment,” wrote Marsh.
 “When he signed his first record contract, he claimed the only two books he’d read were The Godfather and Tony Scaduto’s biography of Bob Dylan.
-But after [Springsteen’s manager] Brandeis-educated Jon Landau gave Bruce a couple of pushes in the right direction, the singer responded with the voraciousness of the born autodidact.”
+But after Brandeis-educated Jon Landau [a music critic/record producer who served as Springsteen’s manager] gave Bruce a couple of pushes in the right direction, the singer responded with the voraciousness of the born autodidact.”

 In 1990 Springsteen did a fundraiser for the Christic Institute, which claimed that the Central Intelligence Agency was flooding America’s inner cities with cocaine to raise money for the anti-Marxist contras in Central America.

-In June 2000 Springsteen debuted a song that referenced the fatal New York City police shooting of Amadou Diallo, an illegal immigrant from Africa who the officers mistakenly thought was reaching for a gun.
+In June 2000 Springsteen debuted a song that referenced the fatal New York City police shooting in 1999 of Amadou Diallo, an illegal immigrant from Africa who the officers mistakenly thought was reaching for a gun.
 The song carried the provocative refrain of “41 shots, 41 shots.”

 In September 2013, Springsteen recorded, in Spanish, an Internet version of the song Solo le pido a Dios (I only ask of God) (Solo le pido a Dios), which he said he had learned from the late Argentine folk singer Mercedes Sosa, who initiated the “Nuevo Cancion” (“New Song”) movement — songs that often expressed themes of social justice and political and personal struggle in metaphoric style.
 Nuevo Cancion became closely linked to the socialist revolutionary movements of the 1960s, 70s and 80s.